th3Creepiest/crypto/README.md

 # 🚀 Crypto API Explorer 🚀

-A simple collection of Python scripts for interacting with popular cryptocurrency exchange APIs.
+A simple collection of Python scripts for interacting with popular cryptocurrency exchange APIs and a few notebooks for data analysis and exploration.

 ## 🔍 Supported Exchanges

 - Binance 📊
 - Kraken 🐙
 - Coinbase 💰

-Happy trading! 📈